• Skip to primary navigation

 Kitchenwares

-I never thought that I will enter this market however, I find myself buying and selling a lot of kitchenware such as plates, saucers, teacups, teasers, etc. If priced correctly, they sell like pancakes.
+I never thought that I would enter this market however, I find myself buying and selling a lot of kitchenware such as plates, saucers, teacups, teasers, etc. If priced correctly, they sell like pancakes.

 Furniture and Electrical Appliances

-I have never flipped any furniture nor any electrical appliances since I don’t have any space for them.
+I have never flipped any furniture or any electrical appliances since I don’t have any space for them.
 However, I have sold a lot of these items (personal items) whenever I move to another apartment.

 As long as they’re priced lower than your competitors and as long as they are in good working condition, then you can easily sell them online.